 The team’s brass hopes Pitt product Kenny Pickett will eventually pick up where Big Ben left off.
 Last year, Pickett flashed some potential, but also showed plenty of growing pains as well.

-The Steelers have sold out every home game for the last 22 seasons and counting, not including 2020, of course.
+The Steelers have sold out every home game since 1972 and counting, not including this season, of course, but they are on pace to do it again in 2025.
 This team has done so much winning over the years that it’s only a matter of time until they get back to the top of the AFC.
-However, until then, the best NFL betting strategy is to avoid wagering on the Steelers as an AFC contender for the next few seasons.

-3. Dallas Cowboys
+2. Dallas Cowboys

 The next Super Bowl win for the Cowboys will tie them with the Steelers and Patriots for the most ever.
 Unfortunately, Dallas hasn’t come particularly close to doing so since their last title back in 1995.
 Jerry Jones seemingly did a deal with the devil back then, as “America’s Team” has just three playoff wins since that last championship nearly 30 years ago.